 The tinfoil phonograph

-The telegraph was actually the source of inspiration in creating this device.
-Trying to make the telegraph transmitter more efficient, Edison started to experiment on the possibility of recording messages on the diaphragm of the receiver, using a needle.
+The telegraph was actually the source of inspiration for this device.
+Trying to make the telegraph transmitter more efficient, Edison started to experiment with the possibility of recording messages on the diaphragm of the receiver by using a needle.
 The contraption contained two needles: one for recording and the other for playback.
-The sound vibration made while speaking to the mouthpiece was recorded to the cylinder with tin foil.
-It wasn’t up until this invention that Edison was internationally famous.
+The sound vibration made while speaking into the mouthpiece was recorded to the cylinder with tin foil.
+This was the invention that made Edison internationally famous.

 The Electric Lamp and the Light Bulb

-The year when Edison first produced reliable electric light was in 1879, guiding us to the electrical age.
-He invented the incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage, light sockets with switches).
-In order for this invention to be available on a large scale, he also founded one of the world’s first electric companies (which would go on to become General Electric after a huge merger) where the first carbon filament light bulb was first commercially viable.
-There were other versions of the light bulb previously invented, but they were either too expensive (they were using platinum) or didn’t last enough.
+Edison first produced reliable electric light in 1879, guiding us to the electrical age.
+He invented the incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage and light sockets with switches).
+In order to allow this invention to be available on a large scale, he also founded one of the world’s first electric companies (which would go on to become General Electric after a huge merger), making the first carbon filament light bulb commercially viable.
+There were many previous versions of the light bulb, but they were either too expensive (they were using platinum) or didn’t last long enough.

-The device was described to ‘do to the eye what the phonograph does for the ear’.
+This device was designed to ‘do to the eye what the phonograph does for the ear’.
 Edison developed a projector of his own and built a motion picture production studio from scratch, using the moving camera and viewer.
-The first motion picture was possible 7 years later, in 1896, and it was taken in New York City.
+The first motion picture was made possible 7 years later, in 1896, and was filmed in New York City.
 In 1913, by combining the phonograph and the kinetoscope, he also produced the first talking motion picture.

-As he was experimenting with an iron and nickel battery, Edison discovered an alkaline solution which produced a longer-lasting battery.
-It was better suited for electric vehicles because of being of significantly higher energy density.
-As this discovery turned out to be consumer-friendly, it also became on of the most successful productions in the early 1900s.
+As he was experimenting with an iron and nickel battery, Edison discovered an alkaline solution which produced a longer-lasting battery that was also better suited for electric vehicles because of being of a significantly higher energy density.
+As this discovery turned out to be consumer-friendly, it also became one of the most successful productions in the early 1900s.

-Needless to say, cement already existed at that time, but Edison’s contribution was improving the manufacture, especially using the rotary kiln.
-He also founded a company for this product to become widely commercially available as well.
+Needless to say, cement already existed at the time, but Edison’s contribution was improving the manufacture, especially through the use of rotary kiln.
+He also founded a company for this product to become widely commercially available.

 In 1889, Edison already had several companies: Edison Lamp Company, Edison Machine Works, Bergmann & Company, and Edison Electric Light Company.
 By merging with a company owned by J.P.
 Morgan and Anthony J. Drexel, he founded the Edison General Electric Company which was incorporated in New York on April 24, 1889.

-Today, the company still exists, and even more than that – it’s one of the biggest companies in the world, with total equities of $136 billion, and over 300,000 employees.
+Today, the company still exists, and it’s now one of the biggest companies in the world, with total equities of $136 billion, and over 300,000 employees.

-While it’s hard for us today to imagine a world without telephones or movies, recorded music and not to mention electricity, we should remember that Edison was born in 1847.
+While it’s hard for us today to imagine a world without telephones, movies, recorded music and electricity, Edison still remains a controversial figure.
 Despite the fact that he didn’t finish any of his higher academic studies, the scientist did follow an impressive number of classes on different subjects that were close to his scientific interests.
 No matter how disputed he may be, we should give to Caesar what belongs to Caesar.